- Minimum cumulative GPA -- 3.30

 - An annotated translation of a yet untranslated novel, a series of short stories, poetry or an expository work of prose with an introduction, including comments about the problems of translation and how they were resolved.

 - An honors project differs from a senior capstone project by its length and the original nature of the final project.
+In addition, the honors project requires an oral exam given by three faculty members.
+The capstone presentation is a public event evaluated by all French faculty and is open to students of french.

 - Students may take up to six independent credits to complete the honors project